Social Sciences: Hot Topics - Health and Safety at Work

 The Health and Safety Executive (HSE) is a body of three people appointed by the Commission with the consent of the Secretary of State for Transport, Local government and the regions.
 The Executive both advises and assists the Commission.
 The Executive staff includes: inspectors, policy advisors and specialised experts.
 It has statutory responsibilities for the enforcement of Health and Safety Law.
 The HSE or local environmental health officers conduct inspections in the workplace.

-Social Sciences Library has resources for Employment Law and this material covers Health and Safety at Work.
+Resources for Employment Law - this material covers Health and Safety at Work.
 The Science Library has material and resources regarding all aspects of Health and Safety.